University of Law.

 8. Students from non-EEA countries

-a) If you need to be sponsored under Tier-4 of the Home Office points-based system, the University must issue you with a Confirmation of Acceptance for Studies (CAS) before you can apply for your visa.
-You must have paid your first instalment of fees before the University can issue this to you.
+a) If you need to be sponsored under Tier 4 of the Home Office points-based system, the University must issue you with a Confirmation of Acceptance for Studies (CAS) before you can apply for your visa.
+You must have made a pre-payment of £3,000 towards your Course fees before the University can issue this to you.

-b) If you are not a citizen of the UK or any other country in the EEA (a “Non-EEA Student”) it is your responsibility to obtain from the Home Office a visa (“Visa”), which:
+b) If you are not a citizen of the UK or any other country in the EEA (a “Non-EEA Student”) it is your responsibility to obtain from the Home Office a Tier 4 Student visa (“Visa”), which:

-c) If you are a Non-EEA student who has to obtain a Visa through the “Tier-4 Sponsorship” scheme the University will:
+c) If you are a Non-EEA student who has to obtain a Tier 4 Student visa the University will: